Female Architect Left Her Stamp On This Countryside Block

 Although there were few female architects at the time, Alice Jackson designed and built three of the homes on this Countryside block in the 1910s.
 Jackson designed a total of about twenty residences in Kansas City, mostly south of the Plaza but also in Coleman Highlands and Sunset Hill.
 This home at 248 W. 53rd Terrace was built for Earnest C. Winters in 1917.

 Built when well-off residents of Kansas City were moving south of the Plaza and located right next to Loose Park, it is no surprise that this Countryside neighborhood block was built by prominent architects and attracted prominent families.
-The block from Wornall to Wyandotte between W. 54rd Street and W. 53rd Terrace is part of the Simpson-Yeomans/Country Side Historic District and is on both the national and local historic registers.
-It includes, as well, three homes designed by Alice Jackson, a female architect working at a time when most in her profession were men.
+The block from Wornall to Wyandotte between W. 54rd Street and W. 53rd Terrace is part of the Simpson-Yeomans/Country Side Historic District.
+It is on both the national and local historic registers.
+It includes three homes designed by Alice Jackson, a female architect working at a time when most of those in her profession were men.

 Historic District Retains Original Flavor

-Simpson-Yeomans/Countryside Historic District, generally located between West 51st Terrace and West 54th Street, from Wyandotte to Wornall Road, “has retained its integrity and it provides an undisturbed glimpse of an earlier era of Kansas City’s residential neighborhoods,” according to the National Register nomination. (read the nomination)
+Simpson-Yeomans/Countryside Historic District, generally located between West 51st Terrace and West 54th Street, from Wyandotte to Wornall Road, “has retained its integrity, and it provides an undisturbed glimpse of an earlier era of Kansas City’s residential neighborhoods,” according to the National Register nomination.

 Today’s block lies within the district.
 The earliest homes on this block were built between 1914 and 1917.
 The first to be completed was the home of Robert E. McDonnell, one of the founders of the Burns and McDonnell engineering firm.
-His home at 200 W. 53rd Terrace was built by Owens and Payson in 1914.
+Owens and Payson built his home at 200 W. 53rd Terrace in 1914.

 The following year, 1915, saw the addition of three homes.
 Widow Minnie Robertson and her widowed cousin June Barber moved into their new residence at 221 W. 53rd Street.
 Next door, Willard Hovey’s family took possession of a house designed by Shepard & Belcher.
 On the other side of Robertson, at 235 W. 53rd, lawyer and prominent Republican leader Reginald Brewster moved in with his family.